stormsinbrewing/Real_Time_Social_Media_Mining/README.md

 [x] Create a HDFS cluster for MapReduce functionality and program Hadoop MapReduce in Java

+[x] Setup Hadoop Core and create Job Tracker and Task Trackers for the project

+[x] Implement MapReduce in HDFS using Java to count the frequency of significant words in Data dictionary, in Twitter string

-[x] Setup HDFS in MapReduce in Java and include Hadoop MapReduce JAR file
+[x] Configure Apache Maven with MapReduce codes and install Apache Hadoop Jar dependency

+[x] Configure MapReduce code in GitHub Actions for automation

 [x] Automate the Big Data pipeline till MapReduce using GitHub Actions